What is the purpose of a hop contract? Why should I contract my hops?

 The Pacific Northwest hop harvest begins with low alpha aroma varieties during the last week of August and continues through late September or early October with the higher alpha varieties.
 Due to the agricultural nature of hops, harvest schedules/windows vary based on yield and maturity.

-Pelletizing begins during the fall, after all of the hops are received, and continues through mid-March/April of the following year.
+Pelletizing begins during the fall, after all of the hops are received, and continues through the beginning of the following year.

 How long will my hops stay fresh?